eddieknuthprivate/dbt-case/README.md

 The following changes are made:
 - For all the fixes, constraints, comments and tests see EXPLORATION.md
 - Data enrichment with help of currencies.csv
-- I have implemented a few incremental models for the intermediate layer (data warehouse)
+- Implementation of incremental models for the intermediate layer (data warehouse)
-- I have created a new model in the reporting layer
+- New model in the reporting layer
+- Created sql-tests for the models in the intermediate and reporting layer
 - The data catalog is generated here /workspaces/dbt-case/transformation/target/catalog.json

 Have a nice day,